ErickZuniga/edmunds-claude-code/PUBLISHING.md

 Check:
 - Agent file paths in `plugin.json` match actual file locations
 - Agent files have proper frontmatter with `name` and `description`
-- Agents activate based on context, not commands
+- Agents activate based on context, not comman

 ## Advanced: Creating Releases